 When searching for journals on a particular subject do a Subject keyword search in the catalogue.
 Type in periodicals, along with subject words; e.g.

-PsycINFO and Medline(Ovid) enable you to set up automatic search alerts.
-Save your search on the database and when new records matching your search are added they will be emailed to you.
+Many databases enable you to set up automatic search alerts.
+When you create an alert, new records in the database matching your search will be emailed to you.